 School Professional and Public Liability Insurance.

-CEAS, or Continuing Education Accredited School, is a Yoga Alliance designation for RYSs and/or individuals (ERYTs or Expert Teachers) that creates an avenue for practitioners of all kind to become part of the Alliances community.
+The CEAS, is a Yoga Alliance designation for RYSs and/or individuals that creates an avenue for practitioners of all kind to become part of the Alliances community.

-As a CEAS, you can teach Specialty courses that will count as Continuing Education hours for RYTs or other categories of professionals to improve their professional competence.
+As a CEAS, you can offer various formats such as short courses, seminars, retreats or workshops that will count as Continuing Education hours for RYTs or other categories of professionals to improve their professional competence.

 Becoming a CEAS means you can deliver Yoga Alliance-International certification recognised worldwide.
 With this new designation, medical doctors, psychologists, natural therapists, holistic professionals and other experts can participate.